chrishuges/protocolsWetLab/relatedToNextGenSequencing/polysomeProfilingRna.md

 2. Label a 50mL tube with 'TE', another with 'Media', and a last with 'PBS'.
 3. To the 'TE' 50mL tube, add 8mL of TrypLE express per sample you plan to harvest.
 4. To the 'PBS' 50mL tube, add 5mL of DPBS per sample you plan to harvest.
-5. Remove the cell plate from the incubator and ipette the media the cells are growing in into the 50mL tube labeled 'Media'.
+5. Remove the cell plate from the incubator and pipette the media the cells are growing in into the 50mL tube labeled 'Media'.
 6. Add 8mL of TrypLE express to the plate and place back into the incubator (see [**Note 3**](#note3)).
 7. Once the cells have started to detach, remove the plate from the incubator.
 8. With 4mL of media from the 'Media' tube, rinse and collect the detached cells and transfer to the appropriate 15mL tube.